 Competition Procedures for Ranges with EST or Carriers Stage EST Target Carriers ISSF Call to Line & Pre-Preparation ≥ 15 min. ≥ 15 min. ≥ 15 min.
 Preparation & Sighting 15 min.
 15 min.
 15 min.
-15 min.
 Record Fire 75 min.
 90 min.
 75 or 90 min.

-COMMANDS INSTRUCTIONS Before the competition: Before a competition, the Range Officer must prepare the range for the Final.
+COMMANDS FOR CONDUCTING AN AIR GUN FINAL ON EST COMMANDS INSTRUCTIONS Before the competition: Before a competition, the Range Officer must prepare the range for the Final.
 The eight firing points used for the Final should be marked as firing points A through H. Competitors may not move their equipment to the firing line until the Range Officer calls them to the firing line.

-COMMANDS INSTRUCTIONS WELCOME TO THE FINAL FOR THE (Competition Name) (AIR RIFLE/AIR PISTOL EVENT.
+WELCOME TO THE FINAL FOR THE (Competition Name) (AIR RIFLE/AIR PISTOL EVENT.

+FINALISTS TO THE LINE...BENCH YOUR (RIFLES/PISTOLS) AND EQUIPMENT.

 The Range Officer begins the Final by calling the finalists to the firing line.
-FINALISTS TO THE LINEBENCH YOUR (RIFLES/PISTOLS) AND EQUIPMENT.

 Competitors must bring their rifles to the firing line and bench or ground them on their assigned firing points with actions open and safety flags inserted.
 All finalists must turn to face spectators for the introductions.

 PLEASE WELCOME THE FINALISTS.
-ON FIRING POINT A, IS (FIRST NAME, LAST NAME) FROM (Home town).
+ON FIRING POINT A, IS (FIRST NAME, LAST NAME) FROM (Hometown).
 This sequence continues until all eight finalists are introduced.

 Either the Range Officer or an Announcer can introduce each competitor.
 All finalists must continue to face the spectators until all have been introduced.

-TAKE YOUR POSITIONS, YOUR PREPARATION AND SIGHTING TIME WILL START IN TWO MINUTES Finalists may handle their air guns and get into their firing positions.
+TAKE YOUR POSITIONS, YOUR PREPARATION AND SIGHTING TIME WILL START IN TWO MINUTES

+Finalists may handle their air guns and get into their firing positions.
 They may do aiming and holding exercises, but they may not remove safety flags or dry fire until the Preparation and Sighting Time starts.

-After 2:00 minutes PREPARATION AND SIGHTINGSTARTYOU WILL HAVE FIVE MINUTES TO FIRE UNLIMITED SIGHTING SHOTS This is a combined Preparation and Sighting Time.
+After 2:00 minutes

+PREPARATION AND SIGHTING...START...YOU WILL HAVE FIVE MINUTES TO FIRE UNLIMITED SIGHTING SHOTS

+This is a combined Preparation and Sighting Time.
 During this period, competitors may finish getting into their firing positions, remove safety flags, load, and fire unlimited sighting shots.

+30 SECONDS

-30 SECONDS The Range Officer gives a 30 second warning after 4 minutes and 30 seconds elapse.
+The Range Officer gives a 30 second warning after 4 minutes and 30 seconds elapse.

 After 5:00 minutes:

+COMMANDS INSTRUCTIONS

+STOP-UNLOAD

+PREPARATION AND SIGHTING TIME ...STOP

-COMMANDS INSTRUCTIONS STOP-UNLOAD The Technical Officer must reset the PREPARATION AND SIG TIMESTOP HTING targets from Sighter to Record.
+The Technical Officer must reset the targets from Sighter to Record.